 Fried Chicken Fest

-This year, NOLA is hosting the first annual Fried Chicken Festival on Sept.
-25, featuring more than 20 local vendors like Willie Mae’s Scotch House and Bayou Hot Wings.
-You can also enjoy live entertainment all day at Lafayette Square.
+This year, NOLA hosts its annual Fried Chicken Festival on Sept.
+22 and 23, featuring local vendors like Willie Mae’s Scotch House and Bayou Hot Wings.
+You can also enjoy live entertainment all day at Woldenberg Park.
 Admission is free!

 Taking place over three weekends in October, Oktoberfest is NOLA’s spin on the traditional German festival.
 Drink German beer and chow down on bratwursts, pretzels, and sauerkraut while listening to live German music by both local and national bands.
 Admission is $8.